 The present Tilehurst Parish was created on the extension of the Reading Borough boundary in 1919.
 Tilehurst Parish Council became responsible for the rural area of the old Tilehurst and, with the remainder being within the Reading Borough area, it became known as Tilehurst Without.
 It now serves a population of approximately 14,500, with an electorate of approximately 11,100, and covers an area of 11 square miles.

-ROAD CLOSURES WITHIN PARISH - for updates on road closures within parish, please see our Latest News page.
+LATEST NEWS - for items of local interest, including updates on road closures within parish, please see our Latest News page.